2nd Week of Advent: WATCH

 Watch where you’re going.
 It kind of can go with one of last week’s themes– focus.
 This Advent challenge yourself to watch and focus on what it is we’re waiting for this Christmas.

-In the second reading from Mass this week, St. Paul writes,
+In the second reading from Mass this week, St. Peter writes,

 It’s our job to watch for the ways to prepare our hearts for Christmas, so challenge yourself this Advent to not just go through the motions, not to cruise through on autopilot; challenge yourself to watch and pay attention to the journey towards Christmas.
 How is God preparing you?